-Mallikarjun Kharge to contest Congress presidential poll, Digvijay Singh retracts nomination
+Shashi Tharoor files nomination to contest Congress presidential poll

+Congress leader Mallikarjun Kharge has also announced his candidature for the election.
+He is yet to file his nomination.

+Congress leader Shashi Tharoor on Friday filed his nomination to contest the party’s presidential poll.

 The election to decide the successor to the longest-serving party president Sonia Gandhi will take place on October 17 and the results will be announced two days later.
 The last date to file nominations is Friday.

-Besides Kharge, Shashi Tharoor has confirmed that he will contest the poll.
+Earlier today, Congress leader Mallikarjun Kharge also announced his candidature for the party’s presidential poll, PTI reported.

-Digvijay Singh, who on Thursday had said that he will contest the poll, retracted his nomination, PTI reported.
-He will now back Kharge.
+Soon after Kharge’s announcement, Digvijaya Singh, who on Thursday had said that he will contest the poll, retracted his nomination.
+He announced that he will support Kharge.

 Last week, Rajasthan Chief Minister Ashok Gehlot also said that he will be contesting for the Congress president’s post.
 However, on Thursday, he said he was out of the race.